 There’s a good choice of petrol and diesel engines, but the Ecoboost petrol engine has been criticised for being a bit slow.
 The best bet would be the 2.0-litre diesel making 138hp and returning 60mpg.
 The interior is roomy but, perhaps, not as well-made as the Tiguan and some critics have said the controls aren’t the easiest to operate.
 Despite this, it costs £2,000 less than the cheapest Tiguan so it’s certainly worth consideration.

-You could save even more by using our Ford Kuga configurator to get the best deals.
+You could save even more by using our Ford Kuga configurator to get brilliant deals.

 Range Rover Evoque